moorl/MoorlDocs/docs-source/plugin/MoorlFormsHubspot/index.en.md

 ### Create a Hubspot client in Shopware

-- Navigate to "Settings" -> "Extensions" -> "moori Clients
+- Navigate to "Settings" -> "Extensions" -> "moori Clients"
 - Create a new client of type "hubspot
 - Enter the token of your private Hubspot app
 - You will find the portal ID in the account menu of Hubspot under your username.